parmegv/leap_doc/docs/platform/quick-start.md

 @title = 'LEAP Platform Quick Start'
 @nav_title = 'Quick Start'

-This is a very minimal tutorial that will walk you through the process of creating and deploying a service provider running the LEAP platform.
+This tutorial that will walk you through the initial process of creating and deploying a service provider running the LEAP platform.

+First, a few definitions:

+* **node:** A server that is part of the service provider's infrastructure.
+All nodes are running the Debian GNU/Linux operating system.
+* **sysadmin:** This is you.
+* **sysadmin machine:** Your desktop or laptop computer that you use to control the nodes.
+This machine can be running any variant of Unix, Linux, or Mac OS (however, only Debian derivatives are supported at the moment).

-All the commands in this tutorial are run on your home desktop or laptop computer, or whatever machine you want to do your system administration from.
+All the commands in this tutorial are run on your sysadmin machine.
+In order to complete the tutorial, the sysadmin machine must:

-What you will need:

-* A real machine with virtualization support in the CPU (VT-x or AMD-V).
+* Be a real machine with virtualization support in the CPU (VT-x or AMD-V).
 In other words, not a virtual machine.
-* Debian operating system (or derivatives like Ubuntu, Mint, etc).
-* At least 4gb of RAM.
+* Have at least 4gb of RAM.
-* A fast internet connection (because you will be downloading a lot of big files).
+* Have a fast internet connection (because you will be downloading a lot of big files, like virtual machine images).

 Install prerequisites
 --------------------------------